pilagod/arbitrum-bridge-poc/README.md

     `arbTicketId` converts message unique id to ticket id.

-    `msgNum` is required argument, which encoded as `messageNum` in events emitted from `deposit` command.
+    `msgNum` is a required argument, which encoded as `messageNum` in events emitted from `deposit` command.

     ```sh
     yarn execute scripts/arbTicketId.ts --help